Skip to main content

 Theatre and Dance Productions

 Saint Louis University Theatre and Dance has produced the finest in academic theatre for 77 years.
-Students form the company and production team, mentored by expert faculty and staff.
+SLU students form the company and production team, mentored by expert faculty and staff.

-SLU Theatre and Dance production of The Government Inspector, directed by Lucy Cashion.
-Presented in November 2022 at the Xavier Hall Main Stage Theatre.
+SLU Theatre and Dance students in Our Town by Thornton Wilder, directed by Gaby Rodriguez.
+Presented in November 2023 in the Xavier Hall Main Stage Theatre.
 Photo credit: ProPhotoSTL.

 2023-2024 Theatre and Dance Season